stolostron/rhacm-docs/_pages/advisory_review.md

 ### RHSA (security)

 * Product Security must approve before you can approve.
-Patrick Hickey normally gets the security information ready before Owen Watkins and you sign off on it.
+Contact the Product Security team or ask the release manager to help connect you with them.

 * Before you approve the topic, it should contain text similar to the following: “Red Hat Product Security has rated this update as having a security impact of Critical.
 A Common Vulnerability Scoring System (CVSS) base score, which gives a detailed severity rating, is available for each vulnerability from the CVE links in the References section.”
 “Critical” might be replaced with “important”, “medium”, or “low”.
 This should match the severity drop-down in the advisory.